amitdamri/hello-world/README.md

 # hello-world
-Learning Git
+Github Learning.
-Hello, I am new with GIT so i am trying to learn how it works. chekc has done.
+Hello, I am new with GIT so i am trying to learn how it works. check has done.